learn-co-curriculum/ruby-rails-testing/README.md

   it "is invalid without a firstname" do end

-  it"is invalid without a lastname" do end
+  it "is invalid without a lastname" do end

   it "is invalid without an email address" do